boostin96/nyckelharpa/README.md

 <a name="adjustHSM"></a>
 ## 7. Forced Arming, Adjust HSM Settings.

-Creating and saving Nyckelharpa's Global Settings generates one or more child Virtual Contact Sensors with names starting with the device prefix text, default NCKL.
-These sensors must be incorporated into the HSM settings.
+Forced Arming is a two step process: An standard initial HSM arming that fails normally, followed by a second arming within 15 seconds that forces HSM to arm.
+I works from any arming source, including: keypads, locks, dashboards, and the HSM app

 1. Required Basic Setup:
 * Follow instrucions in Section 6 above, generating the NCKL-child-contact-sensors, and the NCKL-Panic Contact

-2. Setup Forced HSM Arming:
+2. Setup HSM's devices for Forced Arming:
 * In Intrusion-Away, Intrusion-Home, and Intrusion-Night, "Contact Sensors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s), and add the NCKL-Panic-Contact
-* In "Configure/Arming/Disarming/Cancel Options", "Delay only for selected doors": replace the real contact-sensor-name with the virtual NCKL-contact-sensor-name(s)
+* In "Configure/Arming/Disarming/Cancel Options", "Delay only for selected doors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s)

 3. How to Force Arm, a two step process: Arming that fails normally, then Arming again within 15 seconds
 * Arm system as you would normally.
 When there is an open contact sensor monitored by Nyckelharpa when it is armed, the system will not arm as is normal for HSM